 But if dormitories and hostels are not your thing, we advise you to go take a look at Hotelscombined.
 Vilnius is a cheap city and it is easy to find hotel rooms for 25€-35€ per night.

-Or else, the alternative is Airbnb!
-We hadn’t booked anything 24 hours before arriving and it was a weekend, so we didn’t find any airbnb in our prices/criteria… But if you’re less at the last minute than we are, it may be worth a look.
+Or else, the alternative is apartment rentals!
+We hadn’t booked anything 24 hours before arriving and it was a weekend, so we didn’t find any apartment in our prices/criteria… But if you’re less at the last minute than we are, it may be worth a look.
 There are small apartment studios from 25€ per night.

 Daytrip to Trakai Castle